 Just 15 minutes of workout can do more for our bodies than sitting down resting.
-If you have 15 minutes to spare, do not sit and chill.
-A better statement would be; don’t leave your workout up to chance; make it a priority.
-Just 15 minutes of light exercise or a brisk walk study says, will leave us feeling more energetic than resting, which can also lift our spirits and make our thinking more practical.
+So if you have 15 minutes to spare, do not sit and chill.
+Instead, a better statement would be; don’t leave your workout up to chance; make it a priority.
+The study says that just 15 minutes of light exercise or a brisk walk will leave us feeling more energetic than resting, which can also lift our spirits and make our thinking more practical.

-A workout doesn’t have to be too long, and it’s the consistency in which we exercise.
+A workout doesn’t have to be too long, and it’s the consistency we exercise.
 “Whether if we like it or not, it’s good for us.”
-There are countless articles, expert studies to back up this claim.
-It should not just be a lifestyle change but should also be a health decision.
+There are countless articles expert studies to back up this claim.
+So it should not just be a lifestyle change but also a health decision.

 The Benefit Of A 15 Minutes workout

 Light exercise does more to boost cognitive function than relaxing for the same amount of time.
 And the reason appears to be that movement lifts mood and leaves us feeling more energized than doing nothing.
 A brief 15 minutes walk, jog, weight lifting, or cardio workout can improve our memory and thinking skills.

 You can do this; I guarantee you will feel better, have better days, sleep, and improve your health.
 A few of the biggest things are making time, getting motivated, and being consistent with our workout.

 Making time for our workout

 Making time for our workout is crucial and should be at the forefront of our minds.
 Of course, there is no best time to work out; it should be your preference as long as you’re making your workout a priority.
 For example, I prefer to work out in the mornings; that way, I’m not thinking about working out in the evening after a long day.
 It also lessens distractions and keeps me more focused on my workout.
 But find the best time frame that fits your schedule and stick to it.

 - Keep your workout clothes handy at all times.